On longest increasing subsequences in words in which all multiplicities are equal: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper we presented the generating function \eqref{main_formula} to solve the challenge posed by Ekhad and Zeilberger \cite{EZ} to generalize Gessel's Bessel determinant formula \eqref{Gessel_original} for arbitrary values of the number of occurrences $r$.
-The key step in constructing these generating functions was to express the coefficient $g_{\lambda}^{(r)}$ as a use Gessel's ``master identity'' to sum up the resulting Cauchy--Littlewood-type terms under the integrals.
+In this paper we presented the generating function \eqref{main_formula} to solve the challenge posed by Ekhad and Zeilberger \cite{EZ} to generalize Gessel's determinant formula \eqref{Gessel_original} for $r=1$ to arbitrary values of the multiplicity $r$.
+The key step in constructing such a generating function was to express the Kostka coefficient $g_{\lambda}^{(r)}$ as an integral of the Schur function $s_\lambda$, and use Gessel's ``master identity'' to sum up the resulting Cauchy--Littlewood-type terms under the integrals.

 We expect that the general formula \eqref{main_formula} may be useful to find the associated linear differential equation with polynomial coefficients for the generating function, or equivalently, to find the recurrence relation with polynomial coefficients for $A_{d+1,r}(n)$ for arbitrary values of $r$ in a closed form.